Non-diagonal contributions to $Z\gamma V^\ast$ vertex, polarizations and bounds on $Z\overline{t}q$ couplings: Introduction

-In this work, we study the non-diagonal contributions to the TNGBCs $Z\gamma V^\ast$ ($V=Z$, $\gamma$) arising from a general model where FCNCs mediated by the $Z$ gauge boson are allowed.
+In this work, we investigate whether, analogous to the $ZZV^\ast$ ($V=Z$, $\gamma$) vertex \cite{Hernandez-Juarez:2021mhi}, $CP$-violating contributions in the $Z\gamma V^\ast$ ($V=Z$, $\gamma$) scenario can arise from a general model with complex FCNC couplings mediated by the $Z$ boson.
+Furthermore, following the approach outlined in Ref. \refcite{Hernandez-Juarez:2023dor}, we calculate the polarized amplitudes of the $V^\ast\rightarrow Z\gamma$ process to uncover new asymmetries associated with transversally polarized gauge bosons.
+These observables may be sensitive to physics beyond the SM.
 The rest of the presentation is organized as follows.
-In Sec. \ref{teo} we present a review of the TNGBCs of type $Z\gamma V^\ast$ ($V=Z$, $\gamma$) and the basics of the EFT used to introduce the FCNCs couplings.
-We discuss in Sec. \ref{analyticSec} the main steps of our calculations and show our analytic results in terms of the Passarino-Veltman scalar functions.
-In Sec. \ref{SecCons} we obtain the bounds on FCNCs mediated by the $Z$ boson, which are used in Sec. \ref{analysis} to study numerical analysis.
-Finally, in Sec. \ref{final} the conclusions and outlook are presented.
+In Sec. \ref{teo}, we present a review of the TNGBCs of type $Z\gamma V^\ast$ ($V=Z$, $\gamma$) and introduce the basics of FCNCs couplings.
+We discuss in Sec. \ref{analyticSec} the main steps of our calculations for the FCNC contributions to the TNGBCs.
+We also compute the unpolarized and polarized partial widths of the $V^\ast\to Z\gamma$ ($V=Z$, $\gamma$) process, which allows us to define a new type of left-right asymmetry.
+In Sec. \ref{numana}, we obtain the bounds on FCNCs mediated by the $Z$ boson to assess their contributions to the $h_3^Z$ form factor.
+Additionally, we numerically examine the behavior of the polarized partial widths and the asymmetry.
+Finally, we present the conclusions and prospects in Sec. \ref{final}.